Lumi-supercomputer/lumi-userguide/docs/lumic/overview.md

 ## Network

-At first, the LUMI-C nodes will have a 100 Gb/s network card (HPE/Cray "Slingshot"), but the nodes will later be upgraded to 200 Gigabit/s when LUMI-G becomes operational in 2022.
+At first, the LUMI-C nodes will have a 100 Gb/s network card (HPE/Cray Slingshot), but the nodes will later be upgraded to 200 Gb/s when LUMI-G becomes operational in 2022.

 ## Storage